OpenVisualCloud/Dockerfiles/Xeon/centos-7.6/service/owt-immersive/README.md

 This docker image is part of Open Visual Cloud software stacks.
-Optimized for for video conferencing service based on the WebRTC technology and Open WebRTC Toolkit (OWT).
+Optimized for video conferencing service based on the WebRTC technology and Open WebRTC Toolkit (OWT).
 Docker image optimized for ultra-high resolution immersive video low latency streaming, based on the WebRTC technology and the Open WebRTC Toolkit.
 Included SVT-HEVC tile-based 4K and 8K transcoding and field of view (FoV) adaptive streaming.
 The docker image can be used in the FROM field of a downstream Dockerfile.

 ## Supported tags and respective Dockerfile links
  - [xeon-centos-76-service-owt-immersive](https://github.com/OpenVisualCloud/Dockerfiles/blob/master/Xeon/centos-7.6/service/owt-immersive/Dockerfile)